jacksleight/laravel-omni/README.md

 These are intentional differences in the way Omni components behave compared to normal Blade or Livewire components.

-* Standard component protected properties can be filled from tag attributes or parameter arrays.
+* Standard component protected properties will be filled from tag attributes or parameter arrays.
 * Standard component protected properties are available in the template scope.
 They are not exposed on the client side.
 * Protected methods are available in the template scope.
 They are not exposed on the client side.
 * Attributes are not exposed as variables in the template scope.